ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 ga_instance.run()
 ```

-Inside this method, the genetic algorithm evolves over some generations by doing the following tasks:
+Inside this method, the genetic algorithm evolves over the generations by doing the following tasks:

-1. Calculating the fitness values of the solutions within the current population.
+1. Calculate the fitness values of the solutions in the current population.
 2. Select the best solutions as parents in the mating pool.
-3. Apply the crossover & mutation operation
+3. Apply the crossover and mutation operations.
-4. Repeat the process for the specified number of generations.
+4. Repeat the process for the given number of generations.

-## Plotting Results
+### Plotting Results

 There is a method named `plot_fitness()` which creates a figure summarizing how the fitness values of the solutions change with the generations.